akash247777/Chat-with-SQL-database-RAG/README.md

-# 🏥 Apollo Pharmacy Database Chat 👨🏼‍⚕️
+# 🏥 Pharmacy Database Chat 👨🏼‍⚕️

 Welcome to the Apollo Pharmacy Database Chat project!
 This interactive Streamlit application allows users to query a pharmacy database using natural language.
 Powered by LangChain and Google's Generative AI, it translates your questions into SQL queries and retrieves the answers from the database.
 No SQL knowledge required! 🚀